-Nolan shakes her head.
+Nolan shakes his head.

 As Matilda watches the two girls playing together, what happens next makes her jaw drop to the floor.

 “Sally’s letting her hold Count Bunnyescu!” she exclaims.
-“She never lets anyone hold Bunnyescu!
+“She never lets anyone hold Count Bunnyescu!
 She doesn’t even like letting Mom wash him!
 Are we sure Annie’s not holding Sally hostage?”

 Sally looks over and waves to her siblings, who try to act casual and not like they’ve been raptly spying on their sister.